The Restaurant War Thailand: Audition rounds

-For Season 2, teams will be chosen by a draw.
+For Season 2, teams were determined by a draw.

+In Season 3, contestants will have 60 minutes to create a Signature Menu, by either using a regular dish from their restaurant or utilizing their skills to create a new one.
+The selection process will be the same as in Season 1, but this season, the head teacher will give three high-performing contestants who weren't initially selected another chance. the head teacher will personally select one person for each team.

 Competition rounds

 Individual Challenge

-Contestants must create a food dish based on the given prompt within the allotted time, usually 60 minutes.
+Contestants must create a dish based on a given prompt within the allotted time, usually 60 minutes.
 Each head chef will select two dishes from their team.
 These six dishes will be judged by the headmaster and two guest judges to determine the best dish.
 Dishes that exhibit creativity will be given special consideration.
 The winner of the best dish will receive special privileges in the next challenge.

+In Season 3, the individual rounds were judged by the head chef trainer via blind tasting.

 Restaurant War

 Each team must prepare a dish according to a specified nationality and style, which will be judged by a panel of 20 judges.
 The judges will vote to select the winning team.
 Three primary ingredients will be provided, and the winning team from the Individual Challenge will have the privilege of selecting these ingredients for all three teams.
 Each team will be allotted 60 minutes to consult with their head chef mentor regarding the menu and kitchen operations.
 Following the consultation, each team will have 90 minutes to prepare their dish (after season one episode 9, the time will be only 60 minutes.).
 The head chef mentors will observe their teams via a closed-circuit television system from a control room.
 Head chefs will communicate with team members by pressing a button corresponding to the member's name.
 During these communications, other team members must pause their tasks, but the timer will keep running.
 If the headmaster deems that the three teams are experiencing significant difficulties and the head chef mentors are unable to maintain control, the headmaster may grant the head chef mentors limited permission to assist their teams directly.